 - At least ONE from a natural science faculty member is REQUIRED.
 This includes the physical sciences (e.g., physics, chemistry) and the life sciences (e.g., biology, physiology, anatomy).

 - At least one letter from a non-science faculty member is advisable, especially if you are in a science major.
 If you do secure a non-science faculty letter, it is strongly recommended that it be from PhD faculty.

 - Other letters can be from employers or volunteer supervisors who know you well and can make some judgment about your qualities/qualifications for a professional health school.
 It is REQUIRED that you secure letters from your clinical exposure to health care (e.g., shadowing, health care volunteering).

-- Letters from family friends or family friends who are physicians are not the best to include unless they are acquainted with you professionally (e.g., shadowing).
+- Letters from family or friends who are physicians are not recommended.

 - Many osteopathic (DO) medical schools highly recommend or require a letter from a DO.
 Be sure to check your school’s requirements.

 Letters should be requested from faculty or supervisors whenever you believe the reference writer has enough information about you to write effectively.
 Avoid waiting a year or two later as memories can fade.
 Blank forms are available in Room 108 or online (PDF).

 Recommenders can then send the reference directly to the Exploratory and Pre-Professional Advising Center, 109 Norton Hall where the references will be retained for 5 years or until an application is filed for the Prehealth Committee Letter.
 They can drop off letters in person, mail them or scan and attach them as a pdf or Word doc to firstname.lastname@example.org.
 Consult the form referenced above for all pertinent details.

 - Give people a reasonable amount of time to write and submit.
 Three to four weeks would be a minimum.
 You don’t want your recommenders feeling pressured.